Nathan Healy

 01

-Topeka homeowners are discovering solar energy as a smart way to reduce electricity costs and gain energy independence.
-With Kansas electricity prices increasing 11% from 2020 to 2024, many residents are exploring home solar panels as a long-term solution.
+Topeka homeowners are discovering that solar energy offers a smart path to long-term savings and energy independence.
+With Kansas electricity prices increasing 11% from 2020 to 2024, solar panels for home use help stabilize rising energy costs.

 KANSAS by the Numbers